Questionable Things About JFK's Presidency

 The massive failure at the Bay of Pigs

 In 1959, Fidel Castro took power in Cuba.
-He was backed by a revolutionary army and quickly took control of the Cuban government (via the CIA).
+He was backed by a revolutionary army and quickly took control of the Cuban government.
 However, Castro soon drew the ire of Washington by drawing close to the Soviet Union's communist orbit, entering into contracts for Soviet oil, and publicly announcing their comradeship.
 The Eisenhower administration reacted to the socialist and communist overtures of Castro by approving a CIA operation to remove him from power.
 The plan was to recruit Cuban exiles who had fled to Miami after the revolution and train them into paramilitaries, before sending them back to the Bay of Pigs in Cuba to oust the Castro government and take control.

-After John F. Kennedy became president, he authorized the invasion to continue, and it was a complete disaster (via the JFK Library).
+After John F. Kennedy became president, he authorized the operation to continue, and the Bay of Pigs invasion was a complete disaster.
 Over 100 U.S.-trained Cuban paramilitaries were killed by the Cuban Army, and nearly 1,200 were captured.
 Castro remained in power and an antagonist against the U.S. for decades, and the Kennedy administration was thoroughly embarrassed less than four months into the presidency.

 The CIA tried to assassinate Fidel Castro under JFK